Semantic model sync with Power BI¶

 Step 6: View data in Power BI¶

-After connecting, users can see tables and views containing dimensions and measures and create dashboards.
+Once connected, users can explore tables and views containing dimensions and measures to build and customize dashboards.

 Using cURL command¶